-The first part of Apache Kafka for beginners explains what Kafka is - a publish-subscribe-based durable messaging system that is exchanging data between processes, applications, and servers.
-It will give you a brief understanding of messaging and distributed logs, and important concepts will be defined.
-The article will explain the steps to go through when setting up a connection and how you can subscribe to messages from topics.
+The first part of Apache Kafka for beginners explains what Kafka is - a publish-subscribe based durable messaging system exchanging data between processes, applications, and servers.
+The article provides a brief understanding of messaging and distributed logs and defines important Kafka concepts.
+Finally, the article goes on to explain the steps involved when setting up a connection and how to subscribe to records from topics.

-Apache Kafka is a publish-subscribe messaging system.
-By saying that, we need to describe a messaging system.
-A messaging system lets you send messages between processes, applications, and servers.
+Apache Kafka is a publish-subscribe based durable messaging system.
+A messaging system sends messages between processes, applications, and servers.

-Apache Kafka is a software where topics can be defined (think of a topic as a category) to where applications can add, process and reprocess data (messages).
+Apache Kafka is a software where topics can be defined (think of a topic as a category), applications can add, process and reprocess records.

-Applications may connect to this system and transfer a message onto the topic.
-A message can include any kind of information.
-It could, for example, have information about an event that has happened on your website, or it could just be a simple text message that is supposed to trigger an event.
-Another application may connect to the system and process or re-process messages from a topic.
-The data you send is stored in RAM or on the hard drive until a by you specified retention period has passed by.
+Applications connect to this system and transfer a record onto the topic.
+A record can include any kind of information; for example, information about an event that has happened on a website, or an event that is supposed to trigger an event.
+Another application may connect to the system and process or re-process records from a topic.
+The data sent is stored until a specified retention period has passed by.

-A Kafka cluster consists of one or more servers (Kafka brokers), which are running Kafka.
-Producers are processes that publish data (push messages) into Kafka topics within the broker.
-A consumer of topics pulls messages off a Kafka topic.
+A Kafka cluster consists of one or more servers (Kafka brokers) running Kafka.
+Producers are processes that push records into Kafka topics within the broker.
+A consumer pulls records off a Kafka topic.

 Kafka topic partition

-Kafka topics are divided into a number of partitions, which contains messages in an unchangeable sequence.
-Each message in a partition is assigned and identified by its unique offset.
-A topic can also have multiple partition logs like the click-topic has in the image to the right.
-This allows for multiple consumers to read from a topic in parallel.
+Kafka topics are divided into a number of partitions, which contain records in an unchangeable sequence.
+Each record in a partition is assigned and identified by its unique offset.
+A topic can also have multiple partition logs.
+This allows multiple consumers to read from a topic in parallel.

 Consumers and consumer groups